 Given the revelations of potentially dangerous substances that traditional baby diapers can contain, manufacturers have had to take action.
 The same goes for parents who have every interest in opt for ecological diapers, which turn out to be a better choice not only for baby's health, but also for the environment.

-Indeed, choosing an ecological diaper means ensuring that it does not contain any harmful substances or perfume that could irritate baby's fragile skin and pollute nature.
+In fact, choosing an ecological diaper means making sure that it does not contain harmful substances or perfumes that could irritate baby's fragile skin and pollute nature.
 This must be designed with bio-based materials, and in particular the natural cellulose instead of petrochemicals.
 This type of diaper is hypoallergenic, dermatologically tested to ensure its safety.

 What are the controversial substances in disposable diapers?

 The survey carried out by ANSES in 2019 revealed a significant exceedance of health thresholds for at least one chemical in the composition of many disposable diapers.
 These include hydrocarbons (PAH) from the glues on the closure strips, pesticides which mainly come from raw materials, volatile organic compounds, formaldehyde...